gbouras13/pharokka/README.md

 Time
 --------
-On a standard 16GB laptop specifying 8 threads, pharokka should take between 5-20 minutes, depending on the genome size.
+On a standard 16GB RAM laptop specifying 8 threads, pharokka should take between 3-10 minutes to run for a single phage, depending on the genome size.

 Version Log
 --------
-A brief description of what is new in easy update of pharokka can be found in the HISTORY.md file.
+A brief description of what is new in each update of pharokka can be found in the HISTORY.md file.

 Bugs and Suggestions
 --------